This is the multi-page printable view of this section. Click here to print.

 • None Stage: Deploy without selecting a stage

-Stage NameRequiredIf New Stage is selected, enter new stage name
+Stage NameRequiredWhen selecting New Stage, enter new stage name

-• Start with a lowercase English letter and ensure it does not end with a special character (-); use lowercase letters, numbers, and the special character (-) to input 3 to 30 characters
+• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 30 characters using lowercase letters, numbers, and special characters (-)

-Deployment DescriptionOptionalEnter additional information or description about the API deployment within 50 characters
+Deployment DescriptionOptionalEnter additional information or description about API deployment within 50 characters

 Table.
 API deployment information input items

-4. If the information input and selection are completed, click the Deploy button.
+4. When information entry and selection is complete, click the Deploy button.

-5. After checking the message in the notification popup, click the Confirm button.
+5. Check the message in the notification popup window, then click the Confirm button.

-The stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments in the API lifecycle such as development (dev), testing (test), production (prod).
-Each stage has a unique URL, and separate settings per environment are possible, such as caching, logging, throttling, stage variables, etc. Through stages, various operational scenarios are supported, including Canary releases, environment-specific configurations, and traffic segregation.
+A stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments for each lifecycle of the API such as development (dev), test (test), production (prod), etc. Each stage has a unique URL, and separate settings can be made per environment such as caching, logging, throttling, and stage variables.
+Through stages, various operational scenarios such as Canary release, environment-specific settings, and traffic separation are supported.

-To create a stage for deploying the API, follow the steps below.
+To create a stage to deploy an API, follow these steps:

 1. Click the All Services > Application Service > API Gateway menu.
-Go to the Service Home page of API Gateway.
+This will take you to the API Gateway Service Home page.

-2. Service Home page, click the API Gateway > Stage menu.
-Navigate to the Stage page.
+2. Click the API Gateway > Stage menu on the Service Home page.
+This will take you to the Stage page.

 3. Click the Create Stage button on the Stage page.
-It moves to the Create Stage popup window.
+This will take you to the Create Stage popup window.

 Required

-Stage NameRequiredIf New Stage is selected, enter new stage name
+Stage NameRequiredWhen selecting New Stage, enter new stage name

-Stage DescriptionSelectEnter additional information or description about the stage within 100 characters
+Stage DescriptionOptionalEnter additional information or description about the stage within 100 characters

 Table.
 Stage creation information input items

-4. If the information entry and selection are completed, click the Confirm button.
+4. When information entry and selection is complete, click the Confirm button.

-5. After checking the message in the notification popup, click the Confirm button.
+5. Check the message in the notification popup window, then click the Confirm button.

-• Once creation is complete, check the created resources in the stage list.
+• Once creation is complete, verify the created resource in the stage list.

 Up to 10 stages can be created.

-You can view and edit the stage list and detailed information.
-The detail page consists of Stage Details information and API Deployment Version Management, CORS, Usage Policy tabs.
+You can view and modify the stage list and detailed information.
+The details page consists of Stage Details information and API Deployment Version Management, CORS, Usage Policy tabs.

-To view the detailed information of the stage, follow the steps below.
+To view detailed information of a stage, follow these steps:

-1. All Services > Application Service > API Gateway menu.
-Go to the Service Home page of API Gateway.
+1. Click the All Services > Application Service > API Gateway menu.
+This will take you to the API Gateway Service Home page.

-2. Click the API Gateway > 스테이지 menu on the Service Home page.
-Navigate to the 스테이지 page.
+2. Click the API Gateway > Stage menu on the Service Home page.
+This will take you to the Stage page.

-3. Click the resource to view detailed information in the stage list.
+3. Click the resource for which you want to view detailed information in the stage list.

-• Stage Details displays status information and information about additional features, and consists of API Deployment Version Management, CORS, Usage Policy tabs.
+• The Stage Details displays status information and additional feature information, and consists of API Deployment Version Management, CORS, and Usage Policy tabs.

 • To delete a stage, select the resource to delete from the list and click the Delete button.

-• To edit the stage, select the resource to edit from the list and click the Edit button.
+• To modify a stage, select the resource to modify from the list and click the Modify button.

 Stage Details

-Stage Details page allows you to view detailed information of the selected resource.
+On the Stage Details page, you can view detailed information of the selected resource.

 CORSCORS operation status